Organizational Development Volunteer

 Following PST, all Volunteers are required to retain a tutor for at least the initial 6 months of service.

-Volunteers are placed across Albania except for a limited number of areas designated as off-limits due to historic security concerns.
-Peace Corps Albania and Montenegro strives to serve underserved communities, which is why as a Volunteer you should be prepared to serve in a small community with less services and conveniences than you may be used to.
+Volunteers are placed across the entirety of Albania except for a limited number of areas designated as off-limits due to historic security concerns.
+Peace Corps Albania and Montenegro strives to serve underserved communities, which is why as a Volunteer you should be prepared to serve in communities and regions with less services and conveniences than you may be used to.

 Housing options in Albania are generally small in scale.
 You should anticipate living in less space with fewer amenities and less privacy than you are used to.
 Maintaining a good relationship built on mutual respect with your host family will be critical for your successful service.
-While Peace Corps staff provide host families with trainings on how to host Volunteers, you will primarily be responsible for communicating with your host family and setting mutually agreed upon expectations.
+While Host Family training conducted by Peace Corps staff covers best practices on how to host Volunteers, you will primarily be responsible for communicating with your host family and setting mutually agreed upon expectations.

 Volunteers often face challenges around the expectations of community members who perceive Americans as wealthy.
-These expectations are sometimes reinforced by smart phones, tablets, and AirPods that Volunteers often use during service.
-As a Volunteer, you will need to be careful in how you carry yourself or use electronics that are not widely accessible to Albanians.
+These expectations are sometimes reinforced by smart phones, tablets, and wearable technology that Volunteers often use during service.
+As a Volunteer, you will need to be careful in how you carry yourself or use electronics that are not widely accessible to people in your community.

 Temperatures in Albania range from 100 degrees Fahrenheit in the summer to below freezing during the winter.
 Conditions, especially in winter, may be uncomfortable at sites, particularly in mountainous regions where snow can accumulate.
 Volunteers should be prepared for a wide spectrum of climates throughout their service.